mansisindhu/smallcase-clone/README.md

-   6. In this page users can click on invest for buying the stocks and it will redirecte to the payment page.
+   6. On this page users can click on invest for buying the smallcase and it will redirecte to the payment page.